davidbench/hasbara-ai-FE/README.md

 ### Developers

+Feel free to open PRs on main to implement the tasks below (or more).
+To coordinate tasking and get specifications for the next API iteration please contact.

-To install and run the frontend in front of our remote API endpoint:
+install and run the frontend in front of our remote API endpoint:

 1. Clone the repo locally
 1. Run `npm install`